dmdsouza1/GrovePi-EE250/ee250/lab03/lab03_writeup.md

 Question 6

-while(1) creates an infinite loop that helps listen constantly for a message and read it into the buffer[256] If there are multiple simultaneous connections the code will read in one at a time and not be able to process simultaneous messages
+while(1) creates an infinite loop that helps listen constantly for a message and read it into the buffer[256] If there are multiple simultaneous connections the code will read in one at a time and not be able to process simultaneous connections.
+Hence, the handling will be slower

 Questions 7

-fork() can be used to fork off a new process to handle each new connection
+fork() can be used to fork off a new process to handle each new connection.
+This helps the handling become faster as the program can handle multiple connections simultaneously.

+Question 8

+A system call is the programmatic way in which a computer program requests a service from the kernel of the operating system it is executed on.